sofia-scz/mycustom-minimal-rsb/readme.md

-# My custom minimal theme for Github pages
+# My custom minimal theme for Github pages - 2nd sidebar to the right

 My version of the minimal theme designed to document Python code.